 Football may be dead but just bear with me a second.
 Things have changed quite a bit since football became more about business and less about passion.
 Okay.
 You can disagree with me.
 But the truth is that I can’t get over that Germany 7-1 Brazil.
 It’s still traumatising.

 Oh well, the good news is that football is also nostalgic when tells its history.
 So, why not start from scratch by paying a visit to the majestic Wembley Stadium?
 Actually, the word ‘majestic’ does do justice when we talk about this temple of football.

 The “new” Wembley was finished in 2007, replacing the “old” legendary Wembley which was demolished in 2003.
 With a capacity of 90,000 seats spread over three tiers, the most famous football pitch is annually the stage for FA Cup finals, important friendly international matches, and of course, it’s the home of the England squad.

 When there is no football on, Wembley also holds music concerts and special events such as the 2012 Olympic Games opening and closing ceremonies, of course.

-Anybody interesting in football (or not) should visit this gigantic stadium because it’s one of the most famous tourist attractions in London and possibly in the world.
+Anybody interested in football (or not) should visit this gigantic stadium because it’s one of the most famous tourist attractions in London and possibly in the world.
 The guided tour of Wembley costs £20 (adults), and £12 (children –child under 5 –free) and it takes only 30 minutes to visit it from top to bottom.

 I have visited Wembley a couple of years ago and I can recommend this guided tour, especially for families.
 It has so much to be seen and wow, kids will love the idea of touching the FA Cup.